odoo/odoo/doc/howtos/website.rst

 Discussions and notifications
 -----------------------------

-Odoo provides technical models, which don't fulfill business needs in and of themselves but add capabilities to business objects without having to build them by hand.
+Odoo provides technical models, which don't directly fulfill business needs but which add capabilities to business objects without having to build them by hand.

 One of these is the *Chatter* system, part of Odoo's email and messaging